MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-presentation-experience.md

 The Teams admin meeting policy **Who can present** has the following options:

 - Only organizers and co-organizers
-- People in my organization and guests
+- People in my org and guests
 - Everyone

 This setting does not enforce the value, but rather specifies the default for new meetings created by users.
 Users can override this setting and choose any of the other options unless a specific value is enforced by a sensitivity label.

 The default value of **Everyone** allows anyone to present in a meeting by default.
-If you have compliance requirements in your organization around who can present in meetings, consider changing this value to **People in my organization and guests** or **Only organizers and co-organizers** to provide a more secure default for users.
+If you have compliance requirements in your organization around who can present in meetings, consider changing this value to **People in my org and guests** or **Only organizers and co-organizers** to provide a more secure default for users.

 To set the **Who can present** policy